-Sustainability research - resource efficiency wit SUMATRA
+Sustainability research - resource efficiency with sumatra

-With SUMATRA for greater resource efficiency
+with SUMATRA for greater resource efficiency

 No, it's not about the large Indonesian island in the west of Java - but about the SUMATRA project consortium (sustainable materials in future luminaire designs - from recycling back to application) for greater resource efficiency in lighting systems.
 The consortium, which is funded by the German Federal Ministry for Economic Affairs and Energy BMWi, has been in operation since June 2021.
 What exactly is being researched?
 Read for yourself!

 Modern LED luminaires are already making an important contribution to environmental and climate protection thanks to their high energy efficiency compared to conventional solutions.
 But the potential for sustainability is far from exhausted.
 Another key lever is the economical use of limited material resources.
 After our last EU research project, Repro-light, , we were left with many unanswered questions about how to deal with LED luminaires at the end of their product life cycle.
 Why are the luminaires replaced at all?
 What path do they take after disposal?
 Can the ecologically relevant parts be recycled or even reused nowadays - and how can we facilitate this already through product design?
 These are just some of the questions to which project manager Dr. Sebastian Knoche would like to have a scientifically sound answer.
 That's why we created the SUMATRA consortium - and are researching new sustainable strategies together with experts from business and science.

 SUMATRA looks for opportunities to improve the resource efficiency of lighting solutions on three levels.